Straits of Mackinac submarine transmission cables

 American Transmission Co. owns and operates two 138-kilovolt transmission circuits that electrically connect the Upper Peninsula of Michigan to lower Michigan via overhead and submarine electric cables.
 These two electric transmission circuits each tripped offline 22 seconds apart Sunday evening, April 1, 2018.
 Through monitoring the following morning, it was determined that two of the submarine cables were releasing some dielectric insulating fluid.
 ATC notified the National Emergency Response Hotline, which then engaged the appropriate federal, state and local agencies, and the Coast Guard became the lead agency overseeing the response.
 A Unified Command, comprised of the Michigan Department of Environmental Quality, county emergency managers, local tribes, the National Oceanographic and Atmospheric Administration, U.S Fish and Wildlife, Environmental Protection Agency and ATC, is overseeing the response and mitigating any risks to the environment.

 With unfavorable weather conditions hindering ATC’s efforts to pinpoint the area of the release, the company elected to permanently shut down the two cables.
-Less than 600 gallons of fluid were released, and given its dilution in the Straits and currents, the Coast Guard has reported there is low risk to the public, fisheries and wildlife.
+Less than 600 gallons of fluid were released, and given its dilution in the Straits and currents, the Coast Guard has reported low risk to the public, fisheries and wildlife.
 The Coast Guard also is leading an investigation into the possibility that a passing vessel caused the damage to the electric cables.
-ATC is maintaining electric system reliability in the region via alternate electric circuits.
+ATC maintained electric system reliability in the region via alternate electric circuits.

 When two electric circuits tripped offline on Sunday evening, April 1, 2018, ATC dispatched crews to inspect the overhead elements of the transmission circuits in Point La Barbe in St. Ignace and at the McGulpin Riser Station in Mackinaw City, which showed no visible signs of damage.
 Overnight, ATC monitored the six submarine transmission cables, which contain an insulating dielectric fluid, and subsequently determined two of the cables may be releasing some fluid.
 ATC reduced pressure on the system to minimize the fluid release as personnel worked to locate the compromised section of the two submarine cables, starting with a portion of the cable that is on land.